blevinstein/GameAI/Readme.md

 To play with this code, you just need Java and Ant, then run one of:

 ant t3 (tic-tac-toe program)
-ant house (neural network diagnostic program)
+ant house (neural network inspection program)

 TODO
 ====